 - Adding onto this, the November riots were, in addition to taking place in the month of November, were started because of the dissapearence of a person named November.
 Perhaps November was an important person to the people, and his/her dissapearence incited rage amongst the people.

-- Not all Assassins are exactly kill-happy, either, despite of their title.
+- The reason Faith canonically doesn't like killing is that her local cell place special emphasis on the always act with discretion part of the Creed.
+That's why cops didn't bother them before the game; "just look the other way and the Runner-Assassins will be gone without trouble" sort of thing.
+Her mentor (the mentor for The City of Glass) Merc could be the reason.
+Not all Assassins are exactly kill-happy, either, despite of their title.
 Since Faith is in courier duty, killing people would be mostly detrimental to her work outside situations where she has no other choice.

 Alternatively, Faith is a Templar, and the City is run by AssassinsThere's not as much evidence for this, but it is WMG, so what the hey?
 Anyway, Mirror's Edge takes place after Assassin's Creed III, with the Templars completely on the ropes against the more powerful Assassins.
 For a start, you may have noticed the Shard uses plenty of white and "/\" shapes in it's architecture.
 It's also possible Faith's mother was a high ranking Templar discretely offed during the November riots (A Piece of Eden fueled ploy to retake power).
 Faith's free-running and combat skills might come from a version of Abstergo's Animus program, whether she knows it or not.

 Less-lethal ammo abounds in the CityWhat?
 It explains so much!
 Like, for instance, why everyone is so willing to fire on you - it's not (likely) going to kill you, so it's not lethal force, so the rules are much more relaxed.
 Plus, it also explains Faith's Made of Iron resistance to light machine guns and her impressive ability to Walk It Off.
-The upshot of this WMG is that it transforms the CPF - and PK to a lesser extent - from dangerously trigger-happy to merely unnecessarily violent.
+The upshot of this WMG is that it transforms the PK to from dangerously trigger-happy to merely unnecessarily violent.
 Consider mixing this with the Runners-might-be-terrorists theorem proposed by Yahtzee and the entire thing becomes considerably more coherent.

 - Even regular unarmoured police officers can take multiple pistol rounds to the face.
 That seems to be a bit of proof at least.